raganwald/raganwald.github.com/_posts/2023-01-10-ncrypt-lite.md

 [CompuServe]: https://en.wikipedia.org/wiki/CompuServe

-And here is the original text, which has been hosted for all these years by Peter Conrad on his [university home page][peter-uni].
+And here is the original text, which has been hosted for all these years by [Peter Conrad][peter-uni].
+You can find it [here](https://www.unix-ag.uni-kl.de/~conrad/krypto/misc/nCrypt.html).

 [peter-uni]: https://www.unix-ag.uni-kl.de/~conrad/